Analysis | A conspiracy website will pay you $10,000 to bring it back to reality

 That same fact-check of the site’s ridiculous claims points to a different version of data that gets at the same thing.

-These, the site explained in November, are incremental updates from the New York Times’s feed of results following the election.
+These, the site explained in November, are incremental updates from the New York Times’ feed of results following the election.

 “One oddity in the file noted immediately is that the results for votes are not in whole integers (e.g. 1, 2, 3…)," the site writes.
 “All of the entries have fractional amounts.
 This makes no sense since ballots do not come in fractions in the US.
 Each vote equals one vote.”

-This is presented as proof that something weird is going on instead of being presented as what it actually shows: These are obviously not raw vote results.
+This is presented as proof that something weird is going on instead of what it actually shows: These are obviously not raw vote results.

 The way election night data works is that media outlets like The Post and the Times subscribe to services that pull in updated information from states and counties.
 In 2020, both papers used Edison Media Research.
 That company provides not only results but also expectations for how many votes will be cast overall.
 It’s what’s called modeled data, using what we know to figure out what’s likely to remain.

 So let’s say it’s 12:01 p.m. and the model thinks that about 3 million votes will be cast, 51 percent of them for Biden.
-Then a precinct reports its totals and it had lower-than-expected turnout.
-At 12:02, the model might then decrease the overall number of expected votes and shift the expected outcome of the race in Donald Trump’s direction.
-If you subtract the expected number of votes for Biden at 12:02 from the total at 12:01 and compare it with Trump’s, you might think that there was a reduction in votes or that Trump was being unfairly punished or whatever.
+Then a precinct reports its totals, and it had lower-than-expected turnout.
+At 12:02, the model might then decrease the overall number of expected votes and shift the expected outcome of the race in Trump’s direction.
+If you subtract the expected number of votes for Biden at 12:02 from the total at 12:01 and compare it with Trump’s, you might think that there was a reduction in votes or that Trump was being unfairly punished.
 But the reality is that you have no idea what you’re looking at.

-It’s possible that the data shown above represent something else, but the very fact that they include decimals indicates that this is something other than actual data.
+It’s possible that the data shown above represents something else, but the fact that it includes decimals indicates that this is something other than actual data.
 And, therefore, that this is something derived from reality, not reality itself.
 (This, too, was unbunked unsuccessfully by Gateway Pundit.)

-In short, the explanation of the “drop and roll” is that the “drop” was “vote counting” and the “roll” was “something the Gateway Pundit made up to imply nefarious activity.”
+In short, the explanation of the “drop and roll” is that the “drop” was “vote counting” and the “roll” was “something Gateway Pundit made up to imply nefarious activity.

 Looking forward to seeing that check.